 Even cooler was the fact that Target used SMS to open both the mobile website and the app on the customer’s mobile phone.
 To do this, the customer texted either SITE or APP to 827438, then they would receive an SMS message in return with a URL directing them to the appropriate place.
 Pretty cool!

 Below is the call to action to receive offers via text message from Target Mobile.

 After texting COUPON to 827438 on my mobile phone and receiving the following text message back, I had a serious WTF moment.

-Why with only 30% of the population having a web enabled mobile phone, would Target direct customers to the mobile web to signup for text message coupons?
-The whole point about including text message coupons with other Target mobile initiatives, is that text messaging is accesible by almost everyone.
+Why with only 30% of the population having a web-enabled mobile phone, would Target direct customers to the mobile web to signup for text message coupons?
+The whole point about including text message coupons with other Target mobile initiatives is that text messaging is accessible by almost everyone.
 With one simple mistake, Target has alienated 70% of their customer base that wanted to receive text message coupons, but couldn’t because they didn’t have access to the web on their phone.

 My advice, Target needs to remove this ridiculous step when signing up for their text message coupons.
 The beauty of text message coupons is that they are simple, when crafting your own mobile marketing campaign, don’t add unnecessary steps to make things more confusing than they need to be.
 Write that down :)